 To do a good clean-up job takes a lot of energy.
 That is true for the whole Eco-system as well as the toilet bowl.

 All our energy comes from the Sun in one way or another, except for nuclear energy.
 If the cosmic radiation changes, or the total energy output from the sun changes, or our polar orbit and attitude changes, all of these factors will lead to climate change.
-The normal state for the earth is an ice-age, interrupted by shorter warm periods.
+95 percent of the time the earth is in an ice-age, interrupted by short warm periods.
 We are now at the bog-building phase of an interglacial period, which means, the next phase is another ice-age.

-According to 75 out of 77 ( the origin of the “97% of all”…. ) Climate Scientists that in the previous 5 years had published multiple, peer reviewed papers, paid for by their respective academic institutions, claim “The science is settled”, and we will experience a rapid climate change, rendering parts of the world uninhabitable, and a series of other calamities will befall us unless we take strong, immediate action to reduce the output of CO2 from burning fossil fuels.
+According to 75 out of 77 ( the origin of the “97% of all”…. ) Climate Scientists that in the previous 5 years had published multiple, peer reviewed papers, paid for by their respective academic institutions, which in turn was paid for mostly by their governments, claim “The science is settled”, and we will experience a rapid climate change, rendering parts of the world uninhabitable, and a series of other calamities will befall us unless we take strong, immediate action to reduce the output of CO2 from burning fossil fuels.

 But there are in excess of 30,000 other scientists that have signed up “Science is by no means settled” and CO2 is not a pollutant, but a life giving gas that is only a minor contributor to the temperature rise.
 Other factors are at least as important and we should concentrate on real pollution, clean air and clean water.